EsportToys/NaturalEdgePan/README.md

 This is a quick-and-dirty demo written in AutoIt to demonstrate a proof-of-concept of the solution described above.

-If you already have AutoIt download on your system, just download and open `demo.txt` with it.
+If you already have AutoIt download on your system, just download and open `demo.au3` with it.

 Or you can download and extract [the zipped release](https://github.com/EsportToys/NaturalEdgePan/releases), simply double-click `RunDemo.vbs` to run.